Dr Pawel Surowiec

 - Surowiec, P. and Kania-Lundholm, M., 2017.
 Branding Poland online: propagating and resisting nation branding on Facebook.
 In: Surowiec, P. and Štětka, V., eds.
 Social media and politics in Central and Eastern Europe.
 London: Routledge.

 - Szondi, G. and Surowiec, P., 2016.
-Crisis communication research in Central and Eastern Europe.
-In: Schwartz, A., Seeger, M. and Auer, C., eds.
+Crisis communication research in Eastern Europe: the cases of Poland and Hungary.
 The handbook of international crisis communication research.
-Oxford: Wiley-Blackwell.
+Oxford: Wiley-Blackwell, 384-396.

 - Koc-Michalska, K., Lilleker, D. and Surowiec, P., 2013.
 Participation in-media not across media: how the politically engaged use the web for political participation in Poland.
 In: Charles, A., ed.
 Media/democracy: a comparative study.
 Cambridge: Cambridge Scholars Publishing, 81-103.

 - Surowiec, P., 2012.
 Towards corpo-nationalism: Poland as a brand.
 In: Kaneva, N., ed.
 Branding post-communist nations: marketizing national identities in ‘new’ Europe.
 New York: Routledge, 124-144.